Combinatorial Gray codes-an updated survey: Objects on graphs

 Cummins~\cite{MR245357} showed that the spanning trees of any fixed graph~$H$ can be listed cyclically by edge exchanges, i.e., in each step one edge is removed from the current spanning tree and another edge is inserted; see Figure~\ref{fig:flip}~(g).
 Equivalently, his result asserts that the flip graph of the spanning trees of~$H$ under edge exchanges has a Hamilton cycle.
 Cummins proved more strongly that this flip graph is \emph{edge-Hamiltonian}, i.e., for each of its edges, there is a Hamilton cycle containing this edge.
 A short proof of this result was given by Shank~\cite{1082765}.
 Smith~\cite{smith_1997} devised an algorithm for listing all spanning trees of a graph by edge exchanges, which requires only constant time on average per generated spanning tree.
 Details of his algorithm are described in~\cite[Sec.~7.2.1.6]{MR3444818}.

 Holzmann and Harary~\cite{MR307952} generalized the aforementioned results to matroids, proving that the flip graph of the bases of a matroid under element exchanges has a Hamilton cycle.
 They showed more generally that if the flip graph has at least two cycles, then it is \emph{Hamilton-uniform}, i.e., for every edge of the flip graph, there is a Hamilton cycle containing this edge, and a Hamilton cycle avoiding this edge.
-Naddef and Pulleyblank~\cite{MR638286} proved that the matroid base flip graph is either Hamilton-connected or a hypercube, which is known to be Hamilton-laceable.
+Furthermore, by the results from~\cite{MR638286} discussed in Section~\ref{sec:01}, the matroid base flip graph is either Hamilton-connected or a hypercube, which is known to be Hamilton-laceable.
 Alspach and Liu~\cite{MR1027700} showed that for simple matroids, this flip graph is also \emph{edge-pancyclic}, i.e., for every edge and every integer~$\ell$ at least~3 and at most the number of vertices of the flip graph, there is a cycle of length~$\ell$ through this edge; see also~\cite{MR401539}.
 Note that for the uniform matroid, the matroid base flip graph is the Johnson graph, and in this case a Hamilton cycle corresponds to a transposition Gray code for combinations.